 Tips for riding Metro to the World Embassy Tour

-If want to get within walking distance of the most events, take the red line to Dupont Circle.
+If you want to get within walking distance of the most events, take the red line to Dupont Circle.
 But be warned, you won’t be the only one with this idea.
 The lines outside the Embassies nearest Dupont Circle are horrendous.
 Consider, instead, the Van Ness station (also red line), which is walking distance from Ghana, Pakistan, Bangladesh, Ethiopia and Singapore on week 1 and Austria andSlovakia on week 2.